 When a family member or loved one is unable to attend Mass on a temporary or ongoing basis, Eucharist Ministers bring Communion to them at home.
 Contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160.

-We are rightly proud of our music ministry here at Holy Family Parish.
-Led by our Music Director Mr. Bob Kirby, the music for our liturgies is phenomenal.
+We are proud of our phenomenal music ministry at Holy Family Parish, led by our Music Director, Mr. Bob Kirby.
+Currently we have two choirs that provide music throughout the year.

 10:00 AM CHOIR